-Financial assets measured at amortized cost include cash, accounts receivable, short-term investments and long-term guaranteed investment certificates.
+Financial assets measured at amortized cost include cash, accounts receivable and short-term guaranteed investment certificates.

 Financial liabilities measured at amortized cost include accounts payable and accrued liabilities.

 The Foundation subsequently measures long-term equity investments at fair value, without adjustment for transaction costs and with changes in fair value recognized in operations in the period in which they occur.